Nicodona/python4Dev/README.md

 # python4Dev

-to create a repository on github do: login into your github account click on the profile pic and a drop down menu will fall or on pc click on a plus button beside your profile pic select new repository give your repository a name click the check box "add readme" create repository go to codes at the left of your page click on it there you will see a link to that repo copy and share if you are unable to see this after creating a repo go to your profile and click on the repo name you will see the code with a down arrow click it and get the repo link share
+Github and Git
+This is recommended for those who have PCs

+Git is a version control system which keeps tracks of the changea you made to a project

+Github is a plateform where git tracks can be stored Either for your self or for others to see and contribute

+To work on local git

+First create a repo on github

+Secondly connect your github to your working environment

+Go to codes where there's an arrow pointing down(on computers) you will see your Repo link copy it

+Use the command on your local working environment to pull request git clone <paste repo link>

+The git repo and its content will appear on your working env Open it and write codes

+Use git add .   to add changes dont forget the full stop in the command

+Use git status to view the changes made

+Next generate ssh key from your computers << optional

+Or click on git on your working env and push commit changes

+Push the changes to you github

+Please watch videos on git push and pull request